Creating your first PyObjC application.

 The other methods cause stdout and stderr to go to the Console log, which

 can be viewed with ``/Applications/Utilities/Console.app``.

 When you run your script as it is now it should behave identically as when you

 tested your interface in Interface Builder in step 3, only now the skeleton is

 Writing the code

 8. Time to actually write some code.
-Edit CurrencyConverter.py again, and add
+Open ``CurrencyConverter.py`` in your favorite

-Currency Converter's Classes".
-We need to do some name mangling on ObjC
+we will need to do some name mangling of the selectors.
+See

 Note that we don't do this mangling for ``Converter.convertAmount()``: this method is

 only called by other Python code, so there is no need to go through the name mangling.